toxeek/sysadmin-stuff/README.md

 TODO: Write license
 =======
 # sysadmin-stuff
-sysadmin help to kick off a system with some goodies
+sysadmin help to kick off an Ubuntu system with some goodies